 New York: Alfred A. Knopf, 1924.
+First Edition.
 Hardcover.
 Near fine/very good.
 Translated from the French by Jeffrey E. Jeffrey.
 New York: Alfred A. Knopf, 1924.
 First edition.
 Controversial memoir of the First World War based on the author's experiences as a member of the French General Headquarters staff.
 Pierrefeu (1883-1940) also employs the figure of Plutarch to raise the question of leadership and expose the superstition of military genius.
 Octavo.
 Original purple cloth binding, with decorative red stamping and gilt titles.
 Small bookseller's label to the rear pastedown.
 The dust jacket is price-clipped, with some occasional mild edgewear and a small tape repair to the verso.
 Better than very good.
 Scarce.
 (Inventory #: 64478)

 Literature, Poetry, California and the West, Travel and Exploration, Archives and Ephemera, Heavy Metal

 As proud members of the Antiquarian Booksellers' Association of America, we uphold our association's code of ethics.
 If you are not satisfied with your purchase, all items are returnable within ten days of delivery.
 Materials must be returned in the same condition as sent.
 If you have any questions or concerns, simply call us to discuss.

 You can be confident that when you make a purchase through ABAA.org, the item is sold by an ABAA member in full compliance with our Code of Ethics.
 Our sellers guarantee your order will be shipped promptly and that all items are as described.
 Buy with confidence through ABAA.org.